boardfish/dissertation/contents/2-requirements-and-analysis.md

 how a ticket should be implemented until it is worked on, it could be ensured that the right tool for the job would be chosen.

-As mentioned in the previous chapter, I have had more hands-on experience with Scrum than with Kanban.
-Kanban is employed when more flexibility is desired.
-It prioritises throughput and encourages a "culture of 'done'" by enforcing work-in-progress limits [@rehkopf2018kanban].
-With this in mind, it would be difficult to set more than two development milestones.
-Treating each MSCW category as an epic and taking the amount of time necessary for work on this report and my other modules into account, I aimed to work on the project for a month, devoting two to three weeks to each milestone.
+Kanban prioritises throughput and encourages a "culture of 'done'" by enforcing work-in-progress limits [@rehkopf2018kanban].
+It is often employed when more flexibility is desired---this drove my decision to use is in spite of previous experience with Scrum.
+When defining personal deadlines, It was necessary to take the amount of time needed for work on this dissertation paper and my other modules into account.
+With this in mind, the scope for the project was limited to tackling the Must- and Should-Have tickets.
+These were defined as the development milestones.
+I aimed to work on the project for around a month and a half.

+Two to three weeks were devoted to each milestone.
 I figured that each milestone would take a similar amount of time---while Rails' built-in generators would likely ease the burden of scaffolding the initial functionality, setting that groundwork in the right way would take slow and careful design decisions.
-These would dictate the flow of the rest of the project.
+These decisions would dictate the flow of the rest of the project.
 In the end, the following deadlines were decided:

 - **Development commences** March 12th
 - **Must milestone completed** March 26th *(actual completion date: March 24th)*